 Should you ask for feedback when a user is inactive for months or hasn’t yet managed to experience the value of your product?
 Probably not.

 This is why you should ask for feedback only when it makes sense, and only when you are sure that your customer has experienced the value of your product.

-As I mentioned before, not all data collection techniques are equally effective.
-Your job is to find those that are most effective and resonate best with your customers, then use them in the best possible way.
+We know that not all data collection techniques are equally effective.
+Your job is to find the ones that are most effective and suit your customers best, that way you will be able to collect the most accurate results

 3) Avoid survey fatigue